awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-advanced.rst

 Before you start this tutorial, we recommend that you first complete the companion :ref:`AWS Lambda Tutorial for AWS Cloud9 <tutorial-lambda>`.
 This tutorial builds on the prerequisites and concepts that are presented there.

-.. note:: If you don't want to complete that entire tutorial first, you must at least complete the following steps in that tutorial or else create the equivalent AWS resources:
+.. note:: If you don't want to complete that entire tutorial first, you must at least complete the following steps in that tutorial or else create the equivalent AWS resources.

    * :ref:`tutorial-lambda-prereqs`: This includes creating an AWS account if you don't already have one, and deciding which |IAM| entity in the account you'll use to complete this tutorial.
    * :ref:`tutorial-lambda-create-environment`: This includes creating an |envfirstlongec2| and opening the |AC9IDE| for that |env|.